meditationstuff/protocol_1/index.md

 at least one sense in which the boundary or separation between all of "body" and "mind", "inside" and "outside," "self" and "world" are illusory (and other important senses in which they are not illusory)

-at least one sense in which there is no ultimate, omni-commensurable ground truth/ontology, never has been
+at least one sense in which there is no ultimate, omni-commensurable ground truth/&#8203;ontology/&#8203;actuality/&#8203;basis/&#8203;reality, never has been ("groundlessness")

 at least one sense in which sensations can't directly control or interact with other sensations

 at least one sense in which [there's] "no escape" / [there's] "just this"

 at least one sense in which each moment (~self;~self+world), each momentary [self-]constitution / [self-]re-constitution is “separate” [big air quotes around “separate”]

+at least one sense in which "ought"/&#8203;"goodness" is prior to, upstream of, "is", "ontology", "truth" (no conflation, here, re correspondance theory, nor any [necessary] commitment to that)

+at least one sense in which nothing (no “thing”) is eternal, everything (every “thing”, “everywhere) (cf. “no objects anywhere”), is impermanent, non-eternal

+at least one sense in which meaning, goodness, and badness only/exclusively lay *between” (and so while nothing is eternal, cf. above, neither is anything meaningless [cf. nihilism]) [also symbols, also reference ]

+at least one sense in which there is no single sense in which [sic] there is “existing/&#8203;being”, “causes and effects”, and much more (unity, perfection, completeness, nothingness, separateness, everything…)

+at least one sense in which all sensations (and/or objects or perception, appearances, seemingness…) are interpreted and there is no “given” perception whatsoever

+at least one sense in which there is "phenomenal isotropy, non-particularity" (not exactly the same thing as Ingram's centerlessness (or agencylessness))

+(see also: David Chapman's meaningness work)

 [<a href="#158da1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]